SBC News PAGCOR reorganisation points towards casino sell-off

 BetConstruct ventures to the Philippines with Jade SportsBet deal

-The Philippine Amusement and Gaming Corporation (PAGCOR) has arrested 12 people on suspicion of illegal …
+The Philippines’ gambling regulator, Amusement and Gaming Corporation (PAGCOR), has confirmed that 74.78% of the …